 Best for Breakfast: Croissant Moon Bakery

 If hunger strikes while you wander the Lost Continent, go see the doc — “Doc” Sugrue’s, that is — for Mediterranean delights.
-You can choose between three different kebab combos: beef, chicken or vegetarian.
-This is a great place for the health-conscious family members who can take their pick of wholesome snack options, like Greek yogurt, fruit cups or hummus.
+You can choose between four different kebab combos: beef, chicken, vegan meatball or pork.
+This is a great place for health-conscious family members who can take their pick of wholesome snack options, such as Greek yogurt, Greek salad or hummus.

-Muggles with the munchies will find tasty bites from across the pond at the Three Broomsticks restaurant in The Wizarding World of Harry Potter™: Hogsmeade™.
+Muggles with the munchies will find tasty bites from across the pond at the Three Broomsticks restaurant in the Wizarding World of Harry Potter: Hogsmeade.
 This immersive restaurant will make you feel like a wizard in training as you enjoy British favorites such as Fish and Chips, Shepherd’s Pie or Rotisserie Smoked Chicken.
 In fact, Stuart Craig, the production designer from the films, worked closely with Universal Creative to make sure details did not go unnoticed.
 If you look up in the rafters, you may even see the shadows of house elves shuffling around.